Woodland Conference: 2014-2026

 St. Francis left the Woodland Conference in 2014 to join with smaller schools in the Midwest Classic Conference.
-In 2017, the Woodland Conference lost Wauwatosa West to the Greater Metro Conference while accepting two of its former members (Milwaukee Lutheran and West Allis Central).
-Wisconsin Lutheran also joined the Woodland Conference after the dissolution of their longtime home, the Wisconsin Little Ten Conference.
+In 2017, the Woodland Conference lost Wauwatosa West to the Greater Metro Conference, exchanging affiliations with newcomers West Allis Central.
+Milwaukee Lutheran joined the Woodland Conference after two decades as members of the North Shore Conference, along with Wisconsin Lutheran following the dissolution of the Wisconsin Little Ten Conference.
 Milwaukee Lutheran became members of the East Division, and West Allis Central and Wisconsin Lutheran joined the West Division: